UKCloud/documentation/articles/vmware/vmw-how-upgrade-edge.md

 ## Next steps

 We recommend that you convert your edge gateway to an advanced gateway to take advantage of more features and to access the new HTML5-based tenant portal.
 For more information, including known issues, see [*How to convert your edge to an advanced gateway*](vmw-how-convert-edge.md).
+All edge gateways must be converted to advanced gateways before our planned upgrade to vCloud Director 9.7.

 ## Feedback